+She studied an MFA in Photography and Visual Arts at Massachusetts College of Art and Design and the BFA in Computer-Mediated Arts from Victoria University in Melbourne, Australia.
 Her most recent shows include Fundacion MARSO (Mexico City), Casa Wabi (Mexico City), Blain Southern Gallery (London), PROXYCO Gallery (New York City), Paris Photo 2018 (Paris), Brett W. Schütz Gallery (Mexico City) and Photo Dubai (Dubai) She has been invited to participate in several artistic residences such as Skowhegan School of Painting and Sculpture, Bemis Center for Contemporary Arts, Casa Wabi and Casa Nano.
 In 2011 she received the Fulbright – García Robles Fellowship and in 2014 she received the Prize of Acquisition of the XVI Mexican Photography Biennial of the Centro de la Imagen.
-She recently received the National System of Art Creators the FONCA grant.

 She has taught in recognized institutions such as Reed College in Portland, The University of Cincinnati, The Academy of Visual Arts in Mexico City, at CENTRO University for Design, Film, and Television, at the Adolfo Prieto School for the Arts, Massachusetts College of Art and Design and Universidad Iberoamericana.